Man shot to death outside apartment complex at Groom Road and Sherron Avenue

 BAKER - A man was found dead outside of an apartment complex off of Groom Road in Baker on Monday.

-According to the Baker Police Department, a man was shot in the head outside the Park Plaza Apartments near the corner of Groom Road and Sherron Avenue around 8:40 p.m.
+According to the Baker Police Department, a man, later identified by the East baton Rouge Coroner's Office as Sequan Morgan, was shot in the head outside the Park Plaza Apartments near the corner of Groom Road and Sherron Avenue around 8:40 p.m.

 Trending News

-The victim has not been identified.
 Police said they are unsure what led up to the shooting.
+This is a developing story.

 More News